 Science does not blink.
 The special report issued by the IPCC in October 2018 is unequivocal in its warnings.
 We are out of time to take action to reduce fossil fuel emissions.
 We must engage in steep and immediate reductions in emissions if we are to keep the global average temperature from exceeding 2˚C by the early part of the second half of this century.
 The popular discourse about how many years we may have remaining to take this action is immaterial to whether we might achieve this.
 Given the current administration’s aggressive repression of science and the denial of the need to address this gravest threat to civilization since we wandered out of Africa, it is very unlikely that we will mount such a massive global effort with the necessary urgency.

-But, certainly despair is premature.
+But, certainly despair is premature, you say.
 There are now many countries, mostly small ones, that are committed to zero carbon emissions in the near term.
 Despite political resistance by utilities and the fossil fuel lobby, renewable energy is developing rapidly in Europe and some states of the US.
 Innovation in grid management and power storage have removed the often ridiculous arguments that renewables are unreliable because wind and sunlight are intermittent.
 My colleagues point to progress in the largely commercial renewable energy sector and declare that we will be mostly carbon free by 2050.

 Staying at or below 2˚C warming during this century does not guarantee that we will avoid damaging climate change.
 The putative guardrail of 2˚C was agreed on at the Copenhagen 15th Conference of the Parties as a last-ditch compromise to salvage a positive outcome of this disastrous meeting of nations.
 There is no scientific basis for the notion that this is a safe level of warming.
 The present warming above pre-industrial is ~1˚C and features of several recent extreme events can be attributed to climate disruption.
 It will get worse.
-If you are alive today, you have already experienced the best climate that you will ever experience in your lifetime.
+If you are alive today, you have already experienced the most stable climate that you will ever experience in your lifetime.

 At 3˚C we can expect widespread disruption of ecosystems and amplification of emissions from natural sources.
 The phenomenon of Arctic Amplification, whereby warming is more rapid and more extreme in the far north, will enhance positive feedbacks from melting permafrost, resulting in even more warming.
 The vast Amazon Basin is already close to a tipping point and, rather than acting to remove carbon, it will become a net source of carbon to the atmosphere.
 We can expect accelerating sea level rise, and an unknown but likely steep increase in the frequency of extreme climatic events such as severe drought, more and bigger fires, more and stronger cyclones, and more extreme precipitation.